RalucaN/RalucaN/README.md

 ## Projects 🚀

+Here are some of the projects that I am currently working on:

+- **TED talks NLP recommendation system**: A project part of WaiPRACTICE September cohort 2023 (WAI - Women in Ai Ireland) which involve pairing up with a fellow Data Scientist and a mentor to work on a DS/AI project.
+My team mate and I decided to built a NLP recommendation system that would suggests suitable and inspiring talks based on sentiments, interest or goals of a user.
+Status: first version of TED webscraper is done and can be found [here](https://github.com/women-in-ai-ireland/September-2023-Group-001/tree/RN-DataCollection/DataCollection).
+- [Steam reviews](https://github.com/RalucaN/Steam_reviews): A project that aims to analyze user reviews about the game Valheim on Steam to understand why a game with such low quality graphics has a great reception from players.
+This project involves data collection using public API, data processing using Python, data analysis using descriptive and inferential statistics, visualizations using matplotlib and seaborn, model building and evaluation using scikit-learn and TensorFlow, and results communication and presentation using Jupyter notebook

 Here are some of the projects that I have worked on:

-- [Steam reviews]: A project that aims to analyze user reviews about the game Valheim on Steam to understand why a game with such low quality graphics has a great reception from players.
-This project involves data collection using public API, data processing using Python, data analysis using descriptive and inferential statistics, visualizations using matplotlib and seaborn, model building and evaluation using scikit-learn and TensorFlow, and results communication and presentation using Jupyter notebook
-- [Women in Data Science Accelerator 2020]: A project that involved conducting root cause analysis to predict defects in production using decision tree model (R- RPART and Python - Boruta for feature selection, Python - Scikit-learn for modelling, Graphviz and dtreeviz for visualization).
+- [Women in Data Science Accelerator 2020](https://github.com/RalucaN/PRODCO-DS): A project that involved conducting root cause analysis to predict defects in production using decision tree model (R- RPART and Python - Boruta for feature selection, Python - Scikit-learn for modelling, Graphviz and dtreeviz for visualization).
-- [Political Impact of Chinese Economic Engagement in Africa]: A project that involved conducting a survey-experiment in Kenya and using advanced statistical models (e.g., multilevel, ordinal logistic, panel data model) to provide an in-depth assessment of the political impact of Chinese economic engagement in Africa.
+- [Political Impact of Chinese Economic Engagement in Africa](https://github.com/RalucaN/Data-projects/tree/master/PhD_thesis(2015-2019)): PhD thesis - project that involved conducting a survey-experiment in Kenya and using advanced statistical models (e.g., multilevel, ordinal logistic, panel data model) to provide an in-depth assessment of the political impact of Chinese economic engagement in Africa.
-- [Profiling electoral candidates]: My first NLP project that involved using quanteda package and doing a content analysis of a 2016 presidential debate of US Democratic Party’s candidates.
+- [Profiling electoral candidates](https://github.com/RalucaN/Data-projects/tree/master/Text%20analysis%20project%20using%20R%20(2016%20and%202020)): My first NLP project that involved using quanteda package and doing a content analysis of a 2016 presidential debate of US Democratic Party’s candidates.

 ## Achievements 🏆